kbkuebler/Monitoring/README.md

 `cluster-update --prometheus-exporters-enable`

 2. Once that has been done, go to folder that has the `docker-compose.yaml` file and run `docker compose up` and monitor the output.
 If everything has come up and is working as desired, you can `ctrl-c` and then restart with `docker compose up -d` and you should be able to demo and POC.

-3. The default login and password is `admin:admin1`
+3. You can now go to `yourdockerhost:3000` and you should see the Grafana logo.
+The default login and password is `admin:admin1`.

+4. Click on 'Dashboards' to see your Hammespace cluster information.